 This is the case if you:

-- are at immediate risk of homelessness due to the imminent loss of your current home,
+- are at immediate risk of homelessness because you are about to lose your current home,

-- have been affected or threatened by homelessness in the past and are still in need of support and prevention to prevent this from happening again,
+- were affected or threatened by homelessness in the past and are still dependent on support and prevention to prevent this from happening again,

-- are an immigrant living in separate accommodation and are currently affected by homelessness.
+- live in separate accommodation as immigrants and are currently experiencing homelessness.

 Other topics relating to emergency housing assistance

-- the integration of homeless people into normal, permanent housing conditions (housing procurement),
+- the integration of homeless people into normal, permanent housing (housing procurement),

-- accompanying housing assistance for people formerly threatened with and affected by homelessness.
+- housing-related assistance for people who were formerly threatened with homelessness or affected by it.

 The advice and assistance services vary depending on the advice center and the focus of the facility.
 For example, not all facilities can help directly with finding accommodation and you will be given the right contact in such a case.

-- Mediation in the event of problems with institutions, such as public offices, authorities, landlords or energy suppliers,
+- Mediation in the event of problems with institutions, such as government offices, authorities, landlords or energy suppliers,

 - psychosocial counseling in personal crisis situations or for health care,

-- information on emergency shelters, food banks or day centres.
+- Information on emergency shelters, food banks or day centers.

-The process for emergency housing assistance is straightforward.
+The procedure for emergency housing assistance is straightforward.

 Contact the office responsible for you in person, by phone or by email and arrange an appointment.